kean/Align/README.md

 **Core API** allows you to create constraints by setting relations between one or more anchors, there APIs are similar to what `NSLayoutAnchor` provides. **Semantic API** is a high-level API that focus on your goals, such as pinning edges to the container, aligning the view, setting spacing between views, etc.

 Both of these types of APIs are designed to be easily discoverable using Xcode code completions.
-However, the best way to learn them is to follow the illustrated guide from the README.
+There is also a [**cheat sheet**](#cheat-sheet) available, as well as an illustrated guide located in this README.

 ## Anchors